6 Great Ways to Celebrate Fall in Colorado

 Fall in Colorado

-The nights are getting cooler, the Aspen leaves are turning gold, and everywhere you turn, there’s someone holding a pumpkin spice latte or wearing a cute scarf.
+The nights are getting cooler, the Aspen leaves are turning gold, and there’s someone holding a pumpkin spice latte or wearing a cute scarf everywhere you turn.
 Fall is officially here!
-And while 2022 might look different from other years in a lot of ways, there are still some fantastic ways to celebrate fall in Colorado, and maybe we’re a little biased, but we think you should get out and enjoy them all.
+And while 2023 might look different from other years in a lot of ways, there are still some fantastic ways to celebrate fall in Colorado.
+We’re a little biased, but we think you should get out and enjoy them all.
 Check out our events calendar for music and cultural events happening around Colorado.
+Or here's our favorite list of fall festivals and pumpkin patches.

 - Anderson Farms (Erie) - Anderson Farms is practically an institution in the Front Range.
 With a corn maze, hay rides, pumpkin patch, plenty of great food, private campfire sites, playgrounds, pedal karts, and more, it’s a great way to spend the day celebrating fall with family and friends.